-Dental pulp is the soft area in the center of a tooth where the veins, nerves, and connective tissues are located.
-If the dental pulp becomes infected or decayed, Dr. Bethaney B. Brenner may recommend a root canal in Burlington, Connecticut.
+Dental pulp is the soft area in the center of a tooth where the blood vessels, nerves, and immune system are located.
+If the dental pulp becomes infected or decayed, Dr. Bethaney B. Brenner may recommend a root canal.
 Root canal therapy is the process by which our dentist removes the infected dental pulp from the tooth, cleans out the tooth, and seals it.
 There are not always symptoms, but if you experience any of the following, root canal therapy may be necessary:

 - Severe toothache

 - Tooth sensitivity to hot or cold temperatures